PicsArt/cppbind/docs/03_get_started/02_classes.rst

 .. note::
     We are using **include** attribute based on which appropriate import will be generated for each target language.
-In case of kotlin we do not have this attribute, as both wrappers are generated under the same package.
+In case of kotlin we do not have this attribute, as both bindings are generated under the same package.

 And the usage example: